Reframe Aging

 Minnesota

 As we age, each of us is redefining the norms for what it means to live fully in our communities.
-Yet all too often, the way people think and talk about aging remains stuck in outdated narratives and ageist messages.
+Yet all too often, the way we think and talk about aging remains stuck in outdated narratives and ageist messages.
 This is keeping obsolete policies, practices, and programs in place.

 The research-based principles we use as part of Reframe Aging Minnesota are an antidote to this toxic thinking!